Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 How to bleach hair at home safely: my tips

-How to bleach your hair at home without staying chicken yellow or with hair in hand in the attempt?
+How to bleach your hair at home without yellowish undertones or your hair breaking into pieces?
 If this is your first time doing hair bleaching at home, please keep a couple of things in mind.
 First, that bleaching is a chemical process that can damage not only hair but skin.
-I myself have a burn on my neck from a discoloration, and after years I still have the mark.
+I myself have a burn on my neck from a bleaching, and after years I still have the marks.

 During the bleaching process the hair can go through a total of 9 shades, from black to white.
 Normally bleaches raise between 6 and 9 shades.